Large-scale peculiar velocities in the universe: Conclusions and Discussion

 From their early detection in the pioneering work of Rubin~\cite{1980ApJ...238..471R}, through the controversial ``Great Attractor'' era~\cite{1988ApJ...326...19L}, to the precision measurements of modern surveys like CosmicFlows-4~\cite{2023ApJ...944...94T}, peculiar velocities have consistently challenged and refined our understanding of cosmic structure.
 As we enter an era of unprecedented observational precision and theoretical sophistication, these cosmic flows - the grand movements of matter across the vast scales of our universe - will continue to illuminate the fundamental nature of space, time and gravity, guiding us toward a deeper understanding of our cosmic home.\\

 \textbf{Acknowledgments:} This work was supported by the Hellenic Foundation for Research and Innovation (H.F.R.I.), under the ``First Call for H.F.R.I.
 Research Projects to support Faculty members and Researchers and the procurement of high-cost research equipment Grant'' (Project Number: 789).
-The authors also wish to acknowledge Animesh Sah, Roya Mohayaee, Erick Past$\acute{\rm e}$n, Mohamed Rameez and Subir Sarkar for helpful discussions.
+The authors also wish to thank Animesh Sah, Eoin \'{O} Colg\'{a}in, Erick Past$\acute{\rm e}$n, Feng Shi, Mohamed Rameez, Roya Mohayaee, Subir Sarkar, Ted Lauer and Yan-Chuan Cai for helpful discussions and comments.